 That’s the iD Tech difference—of course the Oculus Quest 2 is awesome, but when combined with expert instruction in coding and game design, it becomes much more than a tech toy.

 Enjoy a 20% discount this Cyber Week when you subscribe & save with Online Private Lessons and jumpstart your child’s tech journey, seamlessly delivered on your schedule.

 No longer mutually exclusive, interdisciplinary connections between STEM and the arts are incredibly fun and enriching for kids.
 The Wacom One Tablet is perfect for kids looking to express their creativity with a techie twist!

 This tablet provides a seamless introduction to the tools used by professional graphic designers, animators, and artists.
-When paired with a photoshop private lesson, kids will be well on their way to a spectacular portfolio.
+When paired with a private lesson with a photoshop tutor, kids will be well on their way to a spectacular portfolio.

 Gift #4: Oculus Quest 2